-A while back now, a bunch of friendly folk filled in a questionnaire about their experiences with surf rash, and this blog post is a quick update on what that was all about.
+A while back now, a bunch of friendly folk filled in a questionnaire about their experiences with surf rash.
 In short, the research told me that there is a significant problem that needs to be solved, but of course, the first step to finding a solution was to understand the underlying cause.

 What the research said

 - On average, the respondents suffered from surf rash almost 40% of the time they surf.

 - The biggest problem is from surfing without a rash vest, followed closely by rashes from boardshorts and wetsuits.

 - The vast majority would like to see a surf rash cure than is effective and made with natural ingredients.

 Causes of surf rash